Welcome

 Sadhana is also a means of forging a ritual connection with God or universal energy.
 It encourages the practitioner, known as the sadhaka, to use self-discipline in order to achieve power over the ego and maintain connection with universal oneness.
 With regular daily practice, the practitioner continually realigns his or her inner self, slowly progressing toward the very ultimate expression of consciousness known as samadhi.

-or e-transfer tnad8@yahoo.ca
+e-transfer tnad8@yahoo.ca

-#11 11 Ave S. Cranbrook, The Studio Door
+#11 11 Avenue, The Studio Door

-Photo by Alex Shaw on Upsplash
+Photo by Ahmet Kurt on Unsplash

 Hey, are you looking to just drop in on a class?
 Purchase a pass here!